 The most important rating systems to know are the NIOSH ratings (N95), and Europe EN (FFP2).
 These are the most commonly found masks and most other rating systems are based on, or closely follow, the guidelines of these respirators.

-The other rating systems are the Korean KF ratings given by the MFDS (Ministry of Food and Drug Safety), Chinese KN and KP ratings given by the Standardization Administration of China, New Zealand & Australian P ratings given by the Joint Australian/New Zealand Standards Committee, and Japanese DS ratings given by the Japanese Ministry of Health, Labour, and Welfare.¹
+The other rating systems are the Korean KF ratings given by the MFDS (Ministry of Food and Drug Safety), Chinese KN and KP ratings given by the Standardization Administration of China, New Zealand & Australian P ratings given by the Joint Australian/New Zealand Standards Committee, Japanese DS ratings given by the Japanese Ministry of Health, Labour, and Welfare and Brazilian PFF ratings given by the Ministry of Economy (source).

 Respirators are only rated for one use (typically of 8 hours).
 However, in times of need, they can be disinfected and reused.
 Learn more about respirator cleaning here.